 For Healthcare Professionals

 In clinical trials, oral POH did not benefit patients with prostate (10), ovarian (7), or breast cancers (14).
 Another study attempting to achieve higher daily oral doses or better long-term tolerability in a variety of malignant tumors found no significant advantages with interrupted administration over continuous dosing schedules (22).
 Topical POH also did not show chemopreventive effects in subjects with skin damage (13).
 These delivery methods were consequently abandoned due to either dose-limiting side effects and/or lack of efficacy (23).
-Later preliminary studies found intranasal POH delivery in patients with malignant gliomas to be well-tolerated and effective, with one study reporting tumor size regression (15), and another reporting increased overall survival with no side effects following long-term use (24) (36), and augmented effects with addition of a low-carbohydrate diet (37).
+Later preliminary studies found intranasal POH delivery in patients with malignant gliomas to be well-tolerated and effective (35), with one study reporting tumor size regression (15), and others reporting increased overall survival with no side effects following long-term use (24) (36), and augmented effects with addition of a low-carbohydrate diet (37).
 Confirmatory studies are needed.

 POH is also in preclinical development as part of a novel drug to improve the effects of temozolomide (TMZ), which is used to treat a variety of cancers.
 TMZ conjugated to POH (TMZ-POH) increased anticancer activity in several breast cancer cell lines including those resistant to TMZ (25).
 Animal models also suggest its potential for brain-targeted breast cancer metastases (25), TMZ-resistant gliomas (26), O6-methyl-guanine DNA methyltransferase (MGMT) melanomas (27), and nasopharyngeal carcinomas (28) versus TMZ alone or simply a mixture of TMZ and POH.
 Amino-modified POH derivatives are also being evaluated and have shown anticancer activity in human lung cancer, melanoma, and fibrosarcoma cells (29).

 The POH that occurs in natural products is different from its scientifically studied counterparts, which is extracted from plants or developed synthetically for research and clinical trial purposes.